-- (a) For students graduating or leaving UEA for other reasons from 2005-06 onwards, one transcript (EU Diploma supplement) shall be made available, free of charge, to each student. - (b) Additional copies shall be charged at £5.00 per copy. - (c) An administration charge of £3.00 shall be payable for the provision of each signed and sealed envelope. - (d) Delivery to a single address is free.
-Each additional address costs £2:00. - (e) Up to five Transcript Request Forms from other institutions will be completed free of charge.
+(a) For students graduating or leaving UEA for other reasons from 2005-06 onwards, one transcript (EU Diploma supplement) shall be made available, free of charge, to each student.

+(b) Additional copies shall be charged at £8.00 per copy.

+(c) An administration charge of £4.00 shall be payable for the provision of each signed and sealed envelope.

+(d) Up to five Transcript Request Forms from other institutions will be completed free of charge.
 A charge of £2.00 shall be made for each additional form.